 The annual Winterlude Festival runs (virtually this year) from February 5 - 21.
 Take this as an opportunity to not only look back at your own photos, but reminisce about the memories enjoyed.
 Take this as an opportunity to learn about Ottawa's history or other Canadian traditions.

 Home Happy Hour

 Happy hour starts… well whenever we say it starts right now.
 Pour yourself a drink, and create your own charcuterie or cook some frozen apps.
 Join Yvonne from Taste and Tipple daily on Instagram for her #VirtualHappyHour.
 She starts at 5pm and goes through the cocktail making process of the day.
 January 2021 is dry January - enjoy some alcohol-free drinks.
 Cocktail recipes saved in her Instagram highlights as well as on her website www.tasteandtipple.ca.

 You can practise mindfulness anywhere by absorbing the present moment or experience.
 Use all of your senses to focus on the ‘now’.
 Try meditation through yoga, a mindful walk, focusing on your breath, or reciting a mantra, as examples.

 The small, local businesses need our help more than ever.
 If you’re buying something anyway, check if there is a local option.
-Get your coffee from Little Victories Coffee, purchase Bee Savvy honey from Cheerfully Made, find a cozy outfit online at Workshop & Flock boutique or find unique gifts at Kindred Shop & Studio.
+Get your coffee from Little Victories Coffee, purchase Bee Savvy honey from Cheerfully Made, find a cozy outfit online at Workshop & Flock boutique or find gifts at Flamingo Boutique.
 Write a review online if you can’t buy!

 Create a Playlist